-Individualized instruction/research at an advanced level in a specialized content area under the direction of a faculty member Prerequisites Physics 319 or CSci 319Cross-listed with CSci 572.
+Independent Study.
+One to four semester hours.
+Individualized instruction/research at an advanced level in a specialized content area under the direction of a faculty member.
+May be repeated when the topic varies.
+Prerequisite: Consent of department head.

 PHYS 595 - Research Literature and Techniques